Growing strawberries in pots, raised troughs, or in the ground at home is easy, just follow these steps.

 Seven Steps to Growing Strawberries

-Additional rich compost, peat moss, as well as some sand or even grit could be added onto the chosen site to produce the ideal place for cultivating strawberries.
+Additional rich compost, peat moss, as well as some sand or even grit could be added to the chosen site to produce the ideal place for cultivating strawberries.

 Container soils often have enough compositions as you are planning on growing fruits in a pot.
 If so, include an added inch or even two of new manure to the surface area of the container blend.